DHARPA-Project/TopicModelling-/README.md

 There are different ways to design the dictionary and to calculate the presence of words.
 For instance, it is possible to map the text as it is by using sheer frequency (as in the example above), by calculating  inverse of document frequency (TF–IDF) or by using collocations (bigrams).
 TF-IDF is a statistical calculation that aims to reflect how important a word is (i.e., weight) to a document in a collection of texts (Rajaraman & Ullman 2011).
 The TF–IDF value increases proportionally to the number of times a word appears in the document in relation to the number of documents in the corpus that contain that word.
 This calculation accounts for the fact that some words appear more frequently in general and therefore, their weight is relative.
 Bigrams are contiguous sequences of two items from a text and they may provide a way to identify meaningful collocations.
 It should be said, however, that bigrams *per se* do not necessairily entail meaningful results, as not all consecutive words automatically reflect phrases.
 Thus, they need to be paired with methods to filter for the most meaningful sequences that will then be more likely to be collocations.

 Choosing one method over another determines the complexity of the model and, as any other step, ultimately impacts the results.
 In this workflow, we will experiment with both TF-IDF and bigrams to compare the different outputs and critically assess each method.

+## 6. Building the topic model
+## 6.1 Determining the number of topics
+## 6.2 Perplexity and coherence